| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 Additional arguments to be passed on to other methods. |

-For as_cff.bibentry()
+For as_cff.bibentry() and as_cff.Bibtex(), see

-to understand how the mapping is performed.
+vignette("bibtex-cff", package = "cffr") to understand how the mapping is

-, since it can handle
+as_cff_person() is preferred over as_cff.person(), since it can handle

 functions are similar.

-returns an object with classes
+as_cff.person() returns an object with classes

-cff_pers_lst, cff
+cff_pers_lst, cff.

-returns an object with classes
+as_cff.bibentry() and as_cff.Bibtex() return an object with classes

-cff_ref_lst, cff
+cff_ref_lst, cff.

-the object would have the
+definitions.entity or definitions.reference, the object has the

 corresponding subclass.